Renville County, Minnesota

 - Renville County celebrates its 150th anniversary in 2006

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Renville County, Minnesota.
+This timeline provides a condensed summary of the historical journey of Renville County, Minnesota.